 And How They Work

-Traditionally, solar water heaters have proven themselves to be an energy efficient renewable water heating alternative to gas and electric systems, and while solar systems are still an efficient way to heat water, heat pumps save equivalent amounts of energy and greenhouse gas emissions to electric boosted solar systems, yet are relatively more cost effective to purchase.
-Heat Pumps have evolved to be able to provide the following unique advantages:
+Traditionally, solar water heaters have proven themselves to be an energy efficient renewable water heating alternative to gas and electric systems.
+While solar systems are still an efficient way to heat water, solar powered water pumps save equivalent amounts of energy and greenhouse gas emissions to electric boosted solar systems, yet are relatively more cost effective to purchase.
+Solar hot water pumps have evolved to be able to provide the following unique advantages:

 - Relatively low cost to purchase and install

 - Safe, as water temperature is electronically controlled

 - Doesn’t require roof mounted panels, which reduces the structural load on your roof and increases the aesthetic value to your property

 - They work day and night, as they don’t rely on daylight to operate 100%

 The Rheem MPi Series Heat Pump is suitable for moderate – warm climates and average size families.
 Makes an ideal replacement for an electric water heater.
 This system is available in two sizes with the 410l model only available to people in NSW or QLD.

 - 325L Tank capacity is suitable for 2-5 people